Why Minimally Invasive Knee Replacement May Not Be For You

 Whatever surgery you choose, evidence suggests that minimally invasive surgery is no more beneficial than traditional total knee replacement in the long term.

-About 70 percent to 80 percent of total knee replacements are performed using the traditional approach.
+About 70% to 80% of total knee replacements are performed using the traditional approach.

 Traditional total knee replacement entails cutting into the quadriceps tendon, which connects the large quadriceps muscle group on the front of the thigh to the kneecap.
 The surgeon then moves the kneecap out of the way to access the arthritic joint.